forter/security-101-for-saas-startups/security.md

 * A well established and easy to use 2FA implementation is [TOTP 2FA implementation](https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm).
 Employees can install [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator) on their mobile phone and it would produce a one-time 6 digit code that needs to be typed in addition to the password

 * A slightly more usable approach are push notifications.
 Many SaaS vendors support an app that instead of generating codes, sends you a push notification.
-That is more convenient than copying 6 digits each time you need to log-in.
+That is more convenient than copying six digits each time you need to log-in.
 The downside is that you would probably need different apps for each service, and that it won't work without an internet connection, or when the push notification vendor has downtime.

 * Mobile phone 2FA problems start when an employee lost/forgot/replaces their mobile phone, or is stuck without battery, and then they are locked out of the system.
 Some employees don't like hardening their phone (encryption and screenlock to protect the 2FA app), and feel that the company needs to buy the phone for the 2FA app to run on.
 That's why some organizations use yubikey instead (a small usb plug that can sense human finger touch).
 Like a Mobile App Push notification, yubikey protects against malware and hackers that keylog your password.
 The downside is that unlike their mobile phones, employees are more likely to lose the yubikey together with their laptop.
 So if the stolen laptop falls into the hands of a professional that can extract the passwords from the laptop then they could also login to any service with the yubikey.
 Another problem is that the yubikey is a USB device, and you would need to make the distinction between USB storage devices (not allowed) and the yubikey (allowed).
-* Using SMS as a 2nd factor is discouraged and should be disabled.
+* Using SMS as for 2FA is discouraged and should be disabled.
 An experienced hacker can convince your mobile network customer support to [move your line to his](http://www.forbes.com/sites/laurashin/2016/12/20/hackers-have-stolen-millions-of-dollars-in-bitcoin-using-only-phone-numbers/) possession.
 Also recently it was discovered that 800M android devices had [a malware that reads SMSs](http://thehackernews.com/2016/11/hacking-android-smartphone.html).

-* Using voice phone calls as a 2nd factor should also be disabled.
-Hackers will simply try to log in when your phone is offline and hack into your voice mailbox by guessing your 4 digit code, that you probably never changed.
+* Using voice phone calls for 2FA should also be disabled.
+Hackers will simply try to log in when your phone is offline and hack into your voice mailbox by guessing your four digit code, that you probably never changed (change it!).

 * If an employee asks for a password reset remotely, ask them to come into the office in person if possible.
 If this is not feasible (or time-sensitive), verify their identify: do not trust that you can recognize your employee's voice.
 Never email passwords.